flokkyn/thesis-template/03. DATA/Presentations_01_06_2023.md

 ![Alt text](Pic_01_06_2023/haganemiku.jpg)

 b / Also was discussed the question of storytelling.
 Some songs/videos of vocaloid are related together to create stories/lore about them.
 It creates some "assigned roles".
-For example Len is a character who ofte dies in his songs.
+For example Len is a character who often dies in his songs.

 4 / a / The question of representation through music was mentionned.